minio/kes-docs/content/_includes/server-config.md

       engine: ""  # The path of the transit engine - e.g. "my-transit".
 If empty, defaults to: transit (Vault default)
       key: ""     # The key name that should be used to encrypt entries stored on the K/V engine.
     approle:    # AppRole credentials.
 See: https://www.vaultproject.io/docs/auth/approle.html
+      namespace: "" # Optional Vault namespace used just for authentication.
+A single "/" is an alias for the Vault root namespace.
       engine: ""    # The path of the AppRole engine - e.g. authenticate.
 If empty, defaults to: approle.
 (Vault default)
       id: ""        # Your AppRole Role ID
       secret: ""    # Your AppRole Secret ID
-      retry: 15s  # Duration until the server tries to re-authenticate after connection loss.
     kubernetes: # Kubernetes credentials.
 See: https://www.vaultproject.io/docs/auth/kubernetes
+      namespace: "" # Optional Vault namespace used just for authentication.
+A single "/" is an alias for the Vault root namespace.
       engine: ""    # The path of the Kubernetes engine e.g. authenticate.
 If empty, defaults to: kubernetes.
 (Vault default)
       role: ""      # The Kubernetes JWT role
       jwt:  ""      # Either the JWT provided by K8S or a path to a K8S secret containing the JWT.
-      retry: 15s  # Duration until the server tries to re-authenticate after connection loss.
     tls:        # The Vault client TLS configuration for mTLS authentication and certificate verification
       key: ""     # Path to the TLS client private key for mTLS authentication to Vault
       cert: ""    # Path to the TLS client certificate for mTLS authentication to Vault